-My name is Amy Hollingshead and as the school nurse, my main function is to help keep our whole school healthy.
+My name is Sanaz Drake and as the school nurse, my main function is to help keep our whole school healthy.
 Students and parents may contact the school nurse if they have any questions concerning the student’s medical needs.

 While we do our best to help keep our student body healthy, it becomes a difficult task when you send your children to school sick.
 This not only puts other students at risk, but it also delays your child’s recovery.
 The best prevention for spreading illness is to maintain good hand hygiene and to stay home when you are sick.
 Your children’s teachers work hard to educate all of our students on keeping their hands clean.
 Make sure to remind your children to wash their hands with soap and water after using the bathroom, before and after eating, after playing, and after touching their face.